MBHFramework/structures/docs/Collections/ImmutableArray.md

-# Fixed Collections
+# Immutable Collections

-Fixed collections, with filter, map, join, sort, slice, and other methods.
+Immutable collections, with filter, map, join, sort, slice, and other methods.
 Well-suited for functional programming and memory-intensive applications.
 Runs especially fast in PHP 7.

 ## Basic Usage